-Do the kids get enough protein on a vegan diet?
+Do kids get enough protein on a vegan diet?

-This is the question that everyone from my mom to my kids’ pediatrician has asked us, and the answer is simple: We’re getting tons of protein.
-Instead of eating frozen waffles for breakfast, my kids now eat Larabars in the morning, which are made primarily from almonds and dates.
-It turns out, there is more protein in 1 cup of almonds and dates than there is in a 1/4 pound beef burger.
-There are also great protein-enriched plant-based milks that help make breakfast and snack time an easy way to fit in a good dose of the stuff, and dinner is often packed with protein-rich beans, from bean burgers to chili.
+This is the question that everyone, from my mom to my kids’ pediatrician, has asked us, and the answer is simple: We’re getting tons of protein!
+Instead of eating frozen waffles for breakfast (no judgments!), my kids eat Larabars in the morning, which are made primarily from almonds and dates.
+I learned that there’s more protein in a single cup of almonds and dates than there is in a 1/4-pound beef burger.
+There are also great protein-enriched plant-based milks you can buy or DIY to help make breakfast and snack time opportunities to get some of that necessary protein into your kids’ diets.
+And dinner, needless to say, can be packed with protein-rich beans, from bean burgers to vegan chili.

 What about the gas?

 Speaking of beans… yeah, going vegan with kids means eating more beans and that does lead to some, ahem, unfortunate side effects at home.
 And occasionally in public too.
 TMI?
 Sorry, but I told you I’d be honest.
 The vegans of the Internet have promised that our bodies will adjust; but we have a bulk order of GasX on our kitchen counter to help in the meantime.

 The answer to this depends on how you approach vegan cooking.
 I’ve been sticking to simple meals made primarily with fresh produce, beans, and simple, easy-to-find meat substitutes like tofu.
 (These tofu recipes are all kid-approved!)
 So, for me, no, cooking vegan is not complicated for kids.
 (In fact, it’s easier because I’ve always been that person who forgets to thaw meat from the freezer before dinner.)